 Contact: mark@markweber.com

 Second Groove is a band of veteran musicians exploring a wide range of jazz styles.
 Adding modern twists to the classic jazz piano trio format, Second Groove moves easily between swing, funk, Latin, rock, and other genres.
 The New Jersey-based trio has been performing together since 2015 around the greater New York City area.
-Second Groove was the house band for the renown Jazz Vespers series at Morristown Presbyterian Church, and remains a fixture on the North Jersey jazz scene.
+Second Groove was the house band for the renowned Jazz Vespers series at Morristown Presbyterian Church, and remains a fixture on the North Jersey jazz scene.

 Bud Ayres (bass) is a well-known player in the New Jersey jazz and rock scenes, playing with Tomoko Ohno, Anton Denner, Erick Storckmann, Ryan Hernandez, Josh Rubin, and many others.
 Bud studied with jazz bass legends Michael Moore and Rufus Reid.

 Steve Hess (drums) studied percussion at the University of Delaware and has played jazz ensembles around New Jersey for the past several decades.
-He was the director of the acclaimed Jazz Vespers series Morristown Presbyterian Church, and regularly plays in pit orchestras for musicals around the region.
+He was the director of the acclaimed Jazz Vespers series at Morristown Presbyterian Church, and regularly plays in pit orchestras for musicals around the region.

 Mark Weber (piano) is a National Endowment for the Arts Fellow in Composition and a Pennsylvania Council on the Arts Composition Fellow.
 His works, which combine elements of jazz, pop, and classical music, have been performed around the world.
 Mark is also a highly regarded music educator, winning the New Jersey Governor’s Award for Teaching in 2022.
 Mark’s extensive resume as a player and arranger includes work with Bob Brookmeyer, Frank DeVol, Milt Hinton, Helen O’Connell, and many others.